keithmsalas/customer-churn-prediction/README.md

 ## About

-One of my first end-to-end data science projects.
+One of my first data science projects.
 I worked with a Kaggle dataset of 7,043 telecom customers to figure out what makes people cancel their service and build a model that can predict it.

 ## Notebooks